lacchain/LACPass-LACChain-Component/README.md

 To onboard your country's health organization in the LACPass trust network please verify if your health organization has a Public Key Infrastructure in place, and review the following options.

 ### Countries without Public Key Infrastructure (PKI)
-If the Health organization of your Country doesn't have a Public Key Infrastructure in place, you will be asked to create an X.509 self-signed certificate (SSC) as follows:
+If the Health organization of your Country doesn't have a Public Key Infrastructure in place, you will be asked to create an X.509 self-signed certificate (SSC) as follows.

 In the CLI Main Menu type 'SSC' and enter the requested information: